realdm/apps-privacy-policy/worty.md

-**Privacy Policy for Worty: Offline Wealth Tracking**
+**Privacy Policy for Worthy**

-**Effective Date**: April 18, 2025

-Thank you for using Worty!
-This privacy policy explains how we handle your data in our completely offline application.
+Last Updated: July 2025
+Effective Date: July 2025

-**1. Data Storage:**
+**1. Introduction**

-Worty is designed to operate entirely offline.
-All the data you enter into the app, including your assets and any other financial information, is stored directly and securely on your own device.
-We do not transmit or upload any of your personal or financial data to our servers or any third-party servers.

-**2. No Internet Connection Required:**

-Worty does not require an internet connection to function.
-This means your data remains private and on your device.

-**3. Information We Do Not Collect:**

-Because Worty operates offline, we do not collect, store, or have access to any of your personal information, including:

-Names
-Email addresses
-Phone numbers
-Financial account login details
-Browsing history
+Welcome to Worthy, a net worth tracking app developed by ABCDARIO.
+We are committed to protecting your privacy and providing a secure, offline financial tracking experience.

+**2. Information Collection and Use**
+**2.1 Local Data Storage**

+All data entered into the Worthy app is stored exclusively on your device.
+No personal financial information is transmitted to external servers or cloud storage.
+The app does not require user registration or login.

+**2.2 Analytics**

+We collect anonymous usage analytics to improve app performance and user experience.
+Analytics data is collected locally and does not include any personally identifiable information.
-Location data
+Usage data may include:

-Any other data that would typically be collected by online services.
+App opens and closes
+Feature usage frequency
+General app performance metrics

+**3. Data Security**

+All data is stored locally on your device.
+No external party can access your financial information through this app.
+We recommend using your device's built-in security features (passcode, biometrics) for additional protection.

-**4. Third-Party Services:**
+**4. Third-Party Services**

-Worty does not integrate with any third-party services that would involve sharing your data.
+Worthy does not integrate with any third-party financial services or cloud storage.

-**5. Security:**

-Your data is stored locally on your device.
-The security of this data depends on the security measures you have implemented on your device (e.g., device passwords, encryption).
-We encourage you to take appropriate steps to secure your device.
+The app functions completely offline.

-**6. Children's Privacy:**
+**5. Children's Privacy**

-Worty is not directed to children under the age of 13.
-We do not knowingly collect any personal information from children under 13.
-1
+Worthy is suitable for all ages.
+It does not contain any content or language that would not be suitable for children

+**6. Changes to This Privacy Policy**

+We may update this privacy policy periodically.
+We will notify you of any significant changes within the app.
+Continued use of the app after changes constitutes acceptance of the new policy.

+7. Contact Us
+If you have any questions about this Privacy Policy, please contact us at:

+Email: privacy@abcdar.io

+**8. Consent**
+By downloading and using Worthy, you consent to the terms of this privacy policy.

+**9. Disclaimer**
+While we take reasonable precautions to protect your data, no method of local storage is 100% secure.
+We recommend regular backups of your device.